The course is held in English

 Students who pass the exam can choose to be registered as a Chartered Professional at the Entrima charter

-At the end of the program, in addition to the knowledge gained, students remain with access for eight months to the interactive e-learning platform Entrima, being able to access any course in it.
+At the end of the program, in addition to the knowledge gained, students remain with access for few months to the interactive e-learning platform Entrima, being able to access any course in it.

 Individual training programs carried out on the Entrima platform:

 ·Fundamentals of commodity markets pietei marfurilor (130 min, exam)